arduino/arduino-alvik-mpy/README.md

-## How to Install Micropython library
+## How to Install the Micropython library

 ### 1. install mpremote